ddc-java/ddc-day/site.md

 `author.href`

-: This property is used in conjunction with `author.copyright`.
-If this property is set, then the value of `author.name`included in the copyright notice will be rendered as a link with an `href` attribute set to the value of this property; otherwise, the value of `author.name` will be included in the copyright notice, but not as a link.
+: This property is used in conjunction with `author.copyright` and `author.name`.
+If this property is set, then the value of `author.name` included in the copyright notice will be rendered as a link with an `href` attribute set to the value of this property; otherwise, the value of `author.name` will be included in the copyright notice, but not as a link.

 `author.name`